-How to get around Siem Reap and the Angkor complex
+How to get around Siem Reap and the Angkor complex?

 Driving a car inside the complex is forbidden to foreigners, but you may rent a bike if you like.
 I don’t recommend it though since the distances are long and the Cambodian sun is relentless!

 If you want a nice reliable drive you can communicate with before you even arrive in Cambodia, reach out to Mr. Sok.
-He speaks excellent English, drives carefully and will give you insider tips about all the temples you visit.
+He speaks excellent English, drives carefully, and will give you insider tips about all the temples you visit.
 If he is not available, he will send one of his friends.
-I can personally recommend Mr. Thorn who not only was always on time and drove very carefully but also, after every temple visit, he was waiting for us with a bottle of cold water and wipes.
+I can personally recommend Mr. Thorn who not only was always on time and drove very carefully but also, after every temple visit, was waiting for us with a bottle of cold water and wipes.

 To reach Mr.Sok, add him as a friend on Facebook first and then write a message (this way you can be sure the message will be seen and not sent into the “others” inbox that nobody ever checks).